-The Computational Cognitive Neuroscience & Psychiatry Lab is hiring a postdoctoral fellow with expertise in computational modeling of behavior to start in Summer/Fall 2019.
+The Computational Cognitive Neuroscience & Psychiatry Lab is hiring a postdoctoral fellow with experience and interest in computational modeling of behavior and neuroimaging.
 Successful candidates will have at minimum:

 - Received a Ph.D. prior to the start date, completing their defense and all other degree requirements.

 - Strong leadership, management, and communication skills (both written and oral).

 - Established expertise in computational modeling of behavior and experimental design.

 - Experience with at least one neuroimaging modality (EEG, fMRI, invasive recordings in patients).